xieguigang/Data.GIS/Coloring_an_SVG_map_to_a_numeric_variable - VB.NET/README.md

 End Class
 ```

-And after the legend image was output from the ``DrawLegend`` function, that we can creates a svg image object and put on the specific position on the svg Image by calculated the x and y position value.
+And after the legend image was output from the ``DrawLegend`` function, that we can creates a svg image object and put on the specific position on the svg Image by calculating the ``x`` and ``y`` position value.

 ```vbnet
 legend = designer.DrawLegend(title)